vmware-archive/kubeless/docs/quick-start.md

 We provide several [PubSub runtimes](https://hub.docker.com/r/kubeless/), which has suffix `event-consumer`, which help you to quickly deploy your function with PubSub mechanism.
 The PubSub function will expect to consume input messages from a predefined Kafka topic which means Kafka is required.
 In Kubeless [release page](https://github.com/kubeless/kubeless/releases), you can find the manifest to quickly deploy a collection of Kafka and Zookeeper statefulsets.
 If you have a Kafka cluster already running in the same Kubernetes environment, you can also deploy PubSub function with it.
 Check out [this tutorial](/docs/use-existing-kafka) for more details how to do that.

-If you want to deploy the manifest we provide to deploy Kafka and Zookeper execute the following command:
+If you want to deploy the manifest we provide to deploy Kafka and Zookeeper execute the following command:

 ```console
 $ kubectl create -f https://github.com/kubeless/kubeless/releases/download/$RELEASE/kafka-zookeeper-$RELEASE.yaml